cgi-uswest-chimpls/get-started/how-to-build-a-microservice.md

 Once you have selected all options you need, click Generate Project.
 Your project zip file will automatically be downloaded.

 ### Import a Spring Boot Project into STS

+Within STS, open File...Import.
+For the import wizard, select Gradle...Existing Gradle Project.
+Click Finish to begin the import.

 ### Build the Project